Srvcl/Servacal.Auxiliar/README.md

 # Robot-Course-IA
-Robot created in the course
+Robot created in the IA-course.
+Thänks!!